BaderLab/GenAnT/setup/Preprocess Reference Species.md

 * Ensembl uses `Name` to denote gene symbol, while ncbi uses `gene`
 * Ensembl tags gene and transcript with `gene:` and `transcript:` while Refseq uses `gene-` and `rna-`.
 * Ensembl includes transcript number in gene symbol, NCBI does not.
+* This script will end up transferring gene IDs and not gene symbols which is inconvenient.
+We added a `ShiftNamesToIDs.R` script to `reference_directory_ensembl.sh` so that TOGA/LiftOff will automatically transfer gene symbols to your reference instead of IDs, meaning you wont have to map gene symbols manually later.